kreko-wtal/org.openhab.binding.magentatv/README.md

 ---

-Please check out https://community.openhab.org/t/magentatv-entertaintv-binding-for-deutsche-telekom-mr-3xx-and-4xx and discuss your ideas, requests and technical problems with the community.
+Please check out the [openHAB community thread](https://community.openhab.org/t/magentatv-entertaintv-binding-for-deutsche-telekom-mr-3xx-and-4xx) and discuss your ideas, requests and technical problems with the community.

 ---